TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Power Systems - Experimental Analysis.md

 ## Conclusions
 #### Interpretation of Data
 <!-- explain what the results of the experiments mean and what conclusions you draw -->
 For both experiments, the wattages were much lower than what was specified in the constraint for detailed design.
-This was expected due to the constraint wattage numbers being derived from maximum load values, which is not going to be achieved during standard operation.
+This was expected due to the constraint wattage numbers being derived from maximum load values, which is realistically not going to be achieved during standard operation of the systems.

 #### Final Thoughts
 <!-- Were constraints met? -->
 Yes, both constraints were met.
-The constraints were primarly about achieiving full functionality of the Camera and Receiver systems instead of the wattage numbers that were calculated using a maximum load.
-During both tests, the systems achieved full functionality, and the minimum function prototype testing used a simulated load to ensure that the power systems could maintain the rated voltages at the maximum load values.
+The constraints were primarly about achieiving full functionality of the Camera and Receiver systems instead of the wattage numbers that were calculated using maximum load values.
+During both tests, the systems achieved full functionality.
+Also, the minimum function prototype testing used a simulated load to ensure that the power systems could maintain the rated voltages at the maximum load values used during detailed design.
 Since both aspects of the constraints were confirmed through testing, the team would consider both of these constraints met.